 I conduct research at the intersection of Human-Computer Interaction and Accessibility.

 I am especially interested in developing technologies that enhance quality of life for people who are blind or low vision in domains including exercise and art.
 I graduated from the University of Washington in 2016 from the Department of Computer Science and Engineering, and my advisors were Dr. Julie Kientz and Dr. Richard Ladner.
-I am most recently excited about being awarded a Microsoft Artificial Intelligence for Accessibility grant.
+I am most recently excited about being awarded a Microsoft Artificial Intelligence for Accessibility grant and an NSF Cyber-Human Systems CRII Award.
 I was a previous recipient of the NSF Graduate Research Fellowship and the Google PhD Fellowship in HCI.
 For more in-depth information on my research feel free to look at my dissertation.